Tsolval/destiny5e/race/Ghosts.md

 > [Dead Ghosts](http://destiny-grimoire.info/#Card-103094)

+If the Ghost cannot revive their host quickly enough then both Ghost and Guardian are doomed.
+Given the chance, creatures of Darkness will consume your Ghost.
+If that happens, you will no longer be powered by Light and will age and die as any other living being.

 Ghosts almost invariably refuse to abandon their Guardians.
 So when a Guardian is killed in battle, the Ghost become vulnerable.
 Ghosts will be targeted and, if possible, destroyed by the enemy to keep the Guardians from rising again.

-If the Ghost cannot revive their host quickly enough then both Ghost and Guardian are doomed.
-Given the chance, creatures of Darkness will consume your Ghost.
-If that happens, you will no longer be powered by Light and will age and die as any other living being.
+## Surviving Ghosts
+Most ghosts find the thought of outliving their guardian detestable, at best.
+But if circumstances somehow prevent a ghost from dying alongside its guardian, it may become what is known as a Survivor.

+Surviving ghosts find themselves in a strange, uncomfortable position.
+Through no fault of their own they have lost a bond-mate who was, in more ways than one, an integral part of themselves.
+They have lost a person they brought into life, merged with - spiritually and physically, and swore to protect.
+Some have compared it to losing your child, your lover, and your honor all in the same instant.

+On top of this deep sense of personal loss, a survivor has to face pity from guardians and abhorrence from other ghosts.
+Survivors are anathema to their kind, and they know it.

+If the surviving ghost doesn't self-destruct or wallow in despair, it may recover its seed and begin again the long search for a guardian.
+Never forgetting, only moving forward.

 ## Corrupted Ghosts
 > Two more scans and she could move on to the elevated grid.
 There wasn't really anything new other than the delta to sea level, but at less than 30% of the way through 2<sup>128</sup> scans, even a distinction without a difference could feel like a brand new shell.